Visiting Sherborne Park Estate: what you need to know

 Staying safe on the Sherborne Park Estate

-To help keep everyone safe, please follow social distancing and government guidance when you visit.
-Look out for signs which will explain any changes to how you can access different parts of the estate.
+To help keep everyone safe, look out for signs which will explain any changes to how you can access different parts of the estate.

 If you're showing any symptoms or coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don't visit.